Yathishking/secret-santa/readme.md

     ```
 4. View the generated pairings in the output csv file.

+### Output

+1. The output file will be generated in the folder of executable or in the folder where you run the script.
+2. The output file will be named `secret_santa_child_2025.csv` by default, but you can specify a different name by providing the `output_file_path` argument.

 ### Test

 1. Run the following command to run the tests in a terminal in the folder root.